- How do I access the event details page?

 The content language sets the language used for the content of the event, the language that will be displayed to the participants.
 They can be defined by device, or lots of other languages as well.

 By clicking on View translations, you'll be able to visualize and delete the translations you have added to the platform, as shown below:

 For more information on that, read Multilanguage Translation Support.

-It sets the page that will open every time an admin clicks on this event in the company event list.
+Set the page that will open on the platform every time an admin clicks on this event from the company event list.

-It's the page where your attendee will land once they access the event for the first time after submitting the registration form.
+Set the landing page for attendees when they access the event for the first time after submitting the registration form.